The Nightingale (1914 film)

-The Nightingale, a drama film directed and written by Augustus Thomas in 1914, is a silent drama film, which Alco Film Corporation released.
+The Nightingale, a 1914 American silent drama film directed and written by Augustus Thomas, which Alco Film Corporation released.
 Ethel Barrymore makes her acting debut in this feature film, which Thomas wrote specifically for her.
 Thomas, famed as a Broadway playwright, was the best friend of Barrymore's father Maurice, and had known the actress since she was a child.
 As with many of Barrymore's films to come, the advertising for this film says the film is told in 'acts' as with a stage play, an effort to remind the audience of the star's status and preference for the legitimate stage.
 This film was long thought to be lost.